 I want to stress that by no means was I trying to simplify the content and its meaning.

-Instead these units encourage students to work together to understand, explore, discuss, connect and interact as a team.
+Instead, these units encourage students to work together to understand, explore, discuss, connect and interact as a team.
 They take on individual responsibilities; fostering a sense of purpose while working together in cooperation.
-Meanwhile, as the responsibility of instructing an entire class has been lifted from the teacher, they free to work with smaller groups, giving those students valuable one to one teacher time.
+Meanwhile, teachers are freed up to work with smaller groups, giving those students valuable one to one teacher time.